Salomon Davila, Dean

 Room: IT 200

-CareerTech provides leadership and coordination for many exceptional programs offered at Pasadena City College.
+EWD provides leadership and coordination for many exceptional programs offered at Pasadena City College.
 PCC's many career and technical programs prepare students to seek entry-level employment and technical skills upgrading for those currently employed.
 The curricula are developed in coordination with advisory committees that consist of faculty, administrators, and industry experts that ensure the latest standards and technology are integrated into our programs.
-The department also coordinates articulation between PCC's CareerTech programs and area high schools (for articulation agreements visit Statewide Career Pathways Project).
-The office administers federal programs for career education and job training and manages special grants and projects related to career and technical education programs and economic development services.
+The department also coordinates articulation between PCC's CareerTech programs and area high schools.
+The office administers federal programs for career education and job training, manages special grants and projects related to career and technical education programs and economic development services.

 A career program is one whose primary goal is to prepare students for employment or an upgrade of job skills.
 Students interested in developing advanced levels of proficiency in a technical area may pursue a Certificate of Achievement, which requires the completion of 18 units or more.
 Pasadena City College currently offers more than 70 certificate programs in 37 different subject areas.
-The programs and the requirements for successful completion are available online.
+Students should visit IT-200 or counseling services to learn about specific program requirements

 The U.S. Department of Education requires colleges to disclose a variety of information for any financial aid eligible program that “prepares students for gainful employment in a recognized occupation”.
 The information provided here describes the graduation rates, the median debt of students who completed the program, and other important information for the latest completed academic year (as of July 1).
 Full-time status is defined as a student that enrolls in 12 units for both the fall and the spring semesters of a given academic year.
 For more information about our CTE programs please visit our website at http://www.pasadena.edu/cte/ca_.cfm.